 What Equipment Do E-Bikes Need in Georgia?

-Under the state laws, electric bicycles must have a range of equipment to ensure rider safety and legal compliance.
+Under the state laws, pedal-assist bicycles must have a range of equipment to ensure rider safety and legal compliance.
 Overall, electric bikes have the same basic equipment as regular bicycles, with a few extra features depending on the bike’s class.

 Here’s what you must have if you use an electric bike: